 The behavior of scale-free networks is dominated by a relatively small number of nodes and this ensures that such networks are resistant to random accidental failures but are vulnerable to coordinated attacks at hub nodes [15].
 In other words, just as the Internet functions without any major disruptions even though hundreds of routers malfunction at any given moment, different individuals belonging to the same biological species remain healthy in spite of considerable random variation in their genomic information.
 However, a cell is not likely to survive if a hub protein is knocked out.
 For example, highly connected proteins in the yeast protein-protein interaction network are 3-fold more likely to be essential than proteins with only a small number of links [16].

-There are more elaborate approaches to determining centrality than just counting neighbors (most famously, the original PageRank algorithm, underlying the Google search approach, see BOX).
-Moreover, beyond determining the centrality of a node using the number of its neighbors, we can consider its influence via network paths such as “betweenness” (See BOX, influence & bottleneck).
+There are more elaborate approaches to determining centrality than just counting neighbors, most famously, the original PageRank algorithm, underlying the Google search approach (see BOX).
+Besides, we can consider its influence via network paths such as “betweenness” (See BOX, influence & bottleneck).
 It has been reported that bottlenecks (nodes with high betweenness) in biological networks are more sensitive to mutations than the rest of the network, even more so than hubs for regulatory networks [17][18].
-Apart from measuring degrees and paths, one can observe the networks have been modularized to communities (See BOX, modularity).
+Apart from properties of individual nodes, it is important to define mesoscopic structures called communities (See BOX, modularity).
 A quantity dubbed modularity attempts to measure this, comparing the number of intra and inter module links in a network [19].